Benjamin Franklin Bache: Downfall

-In April 1797, while Bache was investigating the construction of the ship USS United States, Clement Humphreys, the son of the ship's architect, physically assaulted him.
+In April 1797, while Bache was investigating the construction of the ship USS United States, Clement Humphreys, the son of Joshua Humphreys, the ship's architect, physically assaulted him.
 Bache escaped, but heard remarks from the crowd that he deserved the beating.
 He had printed an accusation that the ship's carpenters were taking bribes.
 In May 1798, Bache's residence and office were threatened by a mob.
 They smashed the glass door leading to his office, but refrained from vandalizing his home.
 His family was terrified.

 Soon after, Bache criticized John Fenno in print.
 His son John Ward Fenno confronted Bache, demanding that he publicly apologize to his father; when the publisher refused, Fenno assaulted him.
 Bache fought back and generally refused to be intimidated by such threats.

 While the Federalist-dominated Congress passed the Sedition Act of 1798 to suppress criticism such as Bache's, Bache was arrested in June 1798 for common-law seditious libel even before the law was passed.
 He quickly posted bail and continued to publish his paper, condemning the Act in print as a violation of the First Amendment.